Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 ProsCons

-You can use the money to pay off debts and for unexpected expenses.Early withdrawals will be taxed as income by the IRS and you’ll have a 10% penalty fee.
+You can use the money to pay off debts and for unexpected expenses.An early withdrawal penalty may apply, along with ordinary income tax.

 Cashing out gives you immediate access to your funds.Funds removed from the account are no longer protected against bankruptcy or creditors seizing your assets.

-Try to withdraw only the bare minimum you need because you’ll need to pay income taxes on that amount, and may face a penalty fee.
-It’s a good idea to consult a financial advisor to make an informed decision.
+Accessing your retirement savings is an option if you need the money right away.
+Try to withdraw only the bare minimum you need because you’ll need to pay income taxes on that amount and may face a penalty fee.
+If you can, consult a financial advisor to make an informed decision.

 Before cashing out your 401(k), consider alternative ways to get money quickly.